(Love of wisdom is the guide of life)

 Phi Beta Kappa is the nation's oldest and most prestigious academic honor society.

 Since its founding on December 5, 1776, at the College of William and Mary in Virginia,

 the society has supported the liberal ideal in education and recognized outstanding

 academic achievement in the liberal arts and sciences.

-In addition to electing new members, chapters contribute to the academic life of their institutions by sponsoring lectures, exhibits, readings, or other scholarly events.
-The national body, the Phi Beta Kappa Society, sponsors scholarships, a visiting lecture program, and scholarly awards, and publishes The American Scholar, a wide-ranging quarterly journal of the liberal arts and sciences.
-The Society also publishes a quarterly newsletter called the Key Reporter that is sent to all members for life as a privilege of membership.
+In addition to electing new members, chapters contribute to the academic life of their institutions by sponsoring lectures, exhibits, readings or other scholarly events.
+The national body, the Phi Beta Kappa Society, sponsors scholarships, a visiting lecture program and scholarly awards.
+It also publishes The American Scholar, a wide-ranging quarterly journal of the liberal arts and sciences.
+The society also publishes a quarterly newsletter called the Key Reporter, sent to all members for life as a privilege of membership.

-Members of Phi Beta Kappa who are not campus-based can maintain their connection to the organization by joining one of over 50 Phi Beta Kappa Associations, many based in metropolitan areas.
+Members of Phi Beta Kappa who are not campus-based can maintain their connection to the organization by joining one of more than 50 Phi Beta Kappa Associations, many based in metropolitan areas.